typedb/typedb-docs/0001-typedb/02-dev/03-match.md

 Variables can:

 - reference both data and schema concepts.
-- reference all (zero, one or many) concepts that comply with requirements described in a query patterns.
+- reference all (zero, one or many) concepts that comply with constraints described in a query patterns.

 <div class="note">
 [Important]